epfl-ada/ada-2020-project-milestone-p3-p3_p-ada-wan/README.md

 **Faustine** explored our data from a geographical point of view using Chloropleths-map visualizations.

-In the last part, **Damien** looked at Mean Income over the city and tried to find correlations with the food comsuption.
+In the last part, **Damien** looked at Mean Income over the city and tried to find correlations with the food consumption.

-We did our datastory together.
+We did our data story as well as the notebooks merge together.

 ## Questions for TAs